Data generation

 -

-Click Improve Config at the bottom of the screen.
+Click Improve Config in the dialog.

 This uses an LLM to auto-fill the following fields: